magento/magento2/README.md

 ## Communications

-We adore our Community and try to be open as much as we can thorough the [events](https://www.adobe.io/open/magento/calendar), our [DevBlog](https://community.magento.com/t5/Magento-DevBlog/bg-p/devblog), channels in Twitter and on YouTube, and [other Community resources](https://devdocs.magento.com/community/resources.html).
+We adore our Community and try to be open as much as we can through the [events](https://www.adobe.io/open/magento/calendar), our [DevBlog](https://community.magento.com/t5/Magento-DevBlog/bg-p/devblog), channels in Twitter and on YouTube, and [other Community resources](https://devdocs.magento.com/community/resources.html).

 To connect with people from both the Community and the Adobe engineering, [join us in Slack](https://magentocommeng.slack.com).
 We have a channel for every project.
 To join a particular channel, send us a request at [engcom@adobe.com](mailto:engcom@adobe.com), or [sign up](https://opensource.magento.com/slack).